 If your relationship is in trouble, and sex is one of the issues on the table, chances are things aren't just going to work out on their own.
 The patterns and behaviors that have led to the difficulty will repeat until the root cause is addressed and healed.
 If sex has slowed or stopped in your relationship, it's going to take some doing to get it back online.
 Also, none of us learned in school how to communicate very efficiently; without exception, every couple I work with faces challenges in how to communicate effectively and compassionately.

-How do I find the right practitioner for me?
+How do I find the right sex therapist for me?

 Like any relationship, rapport and compatibility are essential.
 It may take some time to find the right person to work with.
 You should feel comfortable and safe with whomever you choose.
 Schedule a free "get-aquainted" callso that we can determine our ability to work together.
 The best way to get a sense of our fit is to schedule this call.